Peer-Based Recovery Support

 Non-12-step mutual-help organizations are often called “secular” mutual-help organizations given their intentional focus on non-spiritual aspects of addiction recovery.
 The notable, though modest, growth of secular mutual-help, coupled with the need to identify alternatives to 12-step mutual-help, has led to increased attention paid to these organizations in communities and clinical programs.

 Regarding prevalence, their reach and accessibility are limited compared to AA and NA.
 Among the largest secular mutual-help organizations, for example, are:

-- SMART Recovery (2200 weekly meetings worldwide and 1200 in the United States, with meetings run by trained facilitators)
+- SMART Recovery (3200 weekly meetings worldwide and 2000 in the United States, 32 meetings online, with these meetings being run by trained facilitators)

 - Women for Sobriety (for women only, with approximately 300 meetings in the United States and Canada)

 - Secular Organizations for Sobriety

 - LifeRing (with an estimated 150 meetings across a handful of U.S. states)

 Tied together by their separation from 12-step models of how people recover, secular mutual-help organizations vary in the degree to which their recovery programs are delineated.
 SMART Recovery, for example, leans heavily on didactics to help people quit alcohol and other drugs (or to change other behavioral problems), grounded in motivational and cognitive-behavioral principles (e.g., coping with urges and problem solving).
 Secular Organizations for Sobriety, on the other hand, emphasizes an individual’s ability to map out his/her own path to abstain.